SSWConsulting/SSW.Rules.Content/rules/best-tips-for-getting-started-on-tiktok/rule.md

    **Note #1:** Currently, [TikTok doesn't allow live streaming from third-party tools](https://support.streamyard.com/hc/en-us/articles/360051974452-Can-I-Stream-to-TikTok-From-StreamYard-).\
    **Note #2:** The live sessions are [recommended by TikTok to be under 30 minutes](https://www.tiktok.com/creators/creator-portal/en-us/what-to-know-about-live/going-live/?enter_method=category_card), and you need to have more than \[1,000 followers to access this feature].(https://digitalmarketersworld.com/how-to-live-stream-on-tiktok/)

 Those are some of our tips for you!
-Remember, TikTok videos should be easy, quick, short, and funny.
+Remember, TikTok videos should be easy, quick, short, and fun.
 Productivity is important for TikTok videos in growing your brand awareness, audience, and user engagement.

 Know more on [Adam Cogan Blog: Tech World on TikTok - Is it for you?](https://adamcogan.com/2022/05/10/tech-world-on-tiktok-is-it-for-you/)